 Evergreen, Ground covers, Shrubs, Decorative fruit or berries

-Native to China, Himalayas, northern India.
-Plants range from low types used as ground covers to small, stiffly upright shrubs to tall (25-ft.) shrubs of fountainlike growth with graceful, arching branches.
-White or pinkish springtime flowers resembling tiny single roses are pretty because of their abundance, though not especially showy.
-Berries (typically red or orange red) follow the blossoms in fall and winter.
-All cotoneasters grow vigorously and thrive with little or no maintenance.
-In fact, they look better and produce better crops of berries if planted on dry slopes (where they can reduce erosion) or in poor soil rather than in rich, moist garden soil.Cotoneaster dammeri
+Varied natives to China, Himalayas, and northern India.
+Plants range from low types used as groundcovers to small, stiffly upright shrubs to tall (25 ft.) shrubs of fountainlike growth with graceful, arching branches.
+White or pink springtime flowers resembling tiny single roses are pretty because of their abundance, though not especially showy.
+Berries (typically red or orange-red) follow the blossoms in fall and winter.
+Some species can be invasive, spreading by seeds into wild areas.